AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/03_DeclsAndTypes/DynObjects/tc.rst

-**Object Declarations involving heap or stack dynamic allocation**

-Check SC of Object Declarations involving heap or stack dynamic allocation
+**Exercise SC on object declarations involving heap or stack dynamic allocation**

 Check that an object declaration is reported as uncovered if and only if it is not elaborated.